‘Sports Illustrated’ Bombshell Emily DiDonato Flaunts Green Skin For She-Hulk Transformation In New Video

 “More like Gamora from Guardians Of The Galaxy,” they wrote.

 Emily’s followers are used to her wearing more natural makeup.
-As The Inquisitr reported, the model recently announced her return to Sports Illustrated’s Swimsuit Edition and she looks almost makeup-free in that shoot compared to the video she uploaded on Thursday.
+As The Inquisitr reported, the model recently announced her return to the Sports Illustrated: Swimsuit Edition and she looks almost makeup-free in that shoot compared to the video she uploaded on Thursday.

 Emily and her makeup artist, Erin Parsons, gave fans a detailed look at how the She-Hulk makeup was done in a video on Emily’s YouTube channel.